 - Wind Energy – Turbine blades

 The most frequent use case for Express is to optimize the design of a composite or metal part by determining the optimum thicknesses, ply shapes, ply angles, stacking order, and sandwich cores.
 Applicable for hand layups like a bike frame, or robotic AFP/ATL like a space launch tank.

 Streamline Work Flow

 The interface quickly steps you through the process work flow.
 No training nor user manual is required.
 The process starts by importing a FEM and the FEA computed stress resultants (element forces).
-You select the material, analyses to perform, and design criteria such as layup rules, and Express will do the rest as it automatically iterates with FEA (Nastran, Abaqus, ANSYS, Optistruct) to converge load paths and to resolve buckling and displacement stiffness constraints.
+You select the material, analyses to perform, and design criteria such as layup rules, and Express will do the rest as it automatically iterates with FEA (MSC Nastran, NX Nastran, Abaqus, Optistruct) to converge load paths and to resolve buckling and displacement stiffness constraints.